atomiv/atomiv-dotnet/README.md

 <a name="architecture" />
 ### Architecture

-The Optivem Platform is founded upon Clean Architecture principles and supports:
+The Optivem Framework is founded upon Clean Architecture principles and supports:
 * Modularity & re-usability
 * Extensibility & flexibility
 * Maintainability & testibility
 * Scalability and portability

-The Optivem Platform consists of the following:
+The Optivem Framework consists of the following:
 * Core (contains the Application Layer and the Domain Layer implementations)
 * Infrastructure (contains implementation of infrastructure to support the Core)
 * Web (contains the web presentation layer)